Threetwosevensixseven/CSpectPlugins/README.md

 ## Plugins
 ### UARTLogger
 A configurable logger for the Next ESP and Pi UARTs emulated by CSpect.
+See its [wiki page](https://github.com/Threetwosevensixseven/CSpectPlugins/wiki/UART-Logger) for installation and configuration details.

 ### i2C_Sample
 The sample plugin included with CSpect.